crisson/quickrest/README.md

     const nh = {Authorization: `Bearer ${token}`}

+    return Promise.resolve({headers: nh, params: np})
     // or return {headers: nh, params: np} which becomes Promise.resolve(...)
-    // or return cb(null, {headers: nh, params: np})
+    // or return cb(null, {headers: nh, params: np}) },

-    // or return Promise.resolve({headers: nh, params: np}) },
+  /**
+   * An array of the endpoints of your REST API.
+   * @type {Array}
+   */
   endpoints: [
-    'user', // automatically expanded to 'users'.  use an object for a more detailed description.
+    'user', // automatically expanded to 'users'.  use an object for a singular resource name.
     'users/posts',
     'users/posts/comments',
     'posts',